 - Diarrhea, nausea, vomiting

 Surgical abortion is performed in a clinic.
 There are different types of surgical procedures depending on how far along you are.
 Each procedure requires your cervix to be dilated.
 Vacuum aspiration, a curette (scraping tool), and possibly forceps are used to remove the pregnancy.
-Some side effects and potential risks of surgical abortion include:
+Though rare, there are some possible side effects and risks of surgical abortion which include:

 - Perforation of the uterus